amacneil/dbmate/README.md

-dbmate down      # alias for rollback dbmate status    # show the status of all migrations (supports --exit-code and --quiet) dbmate dump      # write the database schema.sql file dbmate wait      # wait for the database server to become available
+dbmate down      # alias for rollback dbmate status    # show the status of all migrations (supports --exit-code and --quiet) dbmate dump      # write the database schema.sql file dbmate load      # load schema.sql file to the database dbmate wait      # wait for the database server to become available
 ```